IPAM: IP Address Management

 - Description: VLAN description.

-- Networks: Networks assigned to VLAN: If no network is assigned, displays the message “Not assigned networks”.
+- Networks: Networks assigned to VLAN: If no network is assigned, it displays the message “Not assigned networks”.

 Operations: